joonas175/joonas175.github.io/src/content/project/cerp.md

 Complete rework of the layout.
 I did most of the theming and action logic for the core layout.
 A lot of portlets were redone by me also, but the rest of the team stepped in during the project.
 The layout overhaul had some code refactoring in it, fixing a lot of bugs encountered during the facelift process.
 During the process I learned a lot about CSS/SCSS, JSP and Velocity templates, and plain JS DOM manipulation.

+### Timetracking NFC & PWA mode

+To add in and out work bookings from a tablet to timetracking, there was an Android app to read NFC tags.
+The Android app was hard to keep up-to-date on the client's devices, so we started researching on how to implement it using Progressive Web Application functionality.

+I took part in the research process and did the actual implementation.
+The timetracking webpage became installable, so there was no need to worry about manually updating the app to client's devices.
+[Web NFC API](https://developer.mozilla.org/en-US/docs/Web/API/Web_NFC_API) was used for tag reading.